History of optometry

 - Feeling tired with no reason

-It is a good idea to go to see an optometrist.
+It is a good idea to go in for an optometry visit to see an optometrist.
 They can be signs of refractive errors or other eye conditions.
 For symptoms such as pain in the eye or complete loss of vision, it is best to contact an ophthalmologist as it can be a medical emergency.

 Keratoconus is a progressive ocular disease in which the normally spherical cornea begins to thin creating a dome shape that bulges outward like a cone.
 The cone deflects light as it enters the eye causing sensitivity to light, blurred vision, and large changes to the patient’s refractive error.
+This is a disease treated through optometry.
 Keratoconus is an autosomal dominant condition that can run in families.

 Keratoconus risk factors: